 Ask your agency Health Benefits Administrator about the Health Option Program, a benefit that may allow you to exchange prospective sick leave for a reduction in your health insurance premium.
-Also ask for information on the Health Care Spending Account, a flex spending benefit that allows you to set aside up to \$3,000 in pre-tax salary to pay for health care expenses that are not reimbursed by your health insurance.
-Both of these programs have enrollment deadlines in the fall of each year.
+Also ask for information on the Health Care Spending Account, a flex spending benefit that allows you to set aside up to \$3,000 in pre-tax salary to pay for health related expenses that are not reimbursed by your health insurance or any other benefit plan.
+Both of these programs have restricted enrollment periods with deadlines in the fall of each year.